open-telemetry/opentelemetry-java-examples/README.md

 java -version
 ```

-To build the examples, run:
+To build the all of examples, run:

 ```bash
 ./gradlew assemble
 ```

-Note: Individual examples may run on lower Java versions (see each module's README for runtime requirements).

 ## Example Modules